 He has been recognized by the 2023 and 2024 editions of Best Lawyers: Ones to Watch® in America for Administrative / Regulatory Law, and Appellate Practice.

-Before joining Gibson Dunn, Mr. Gregory clerked for Justice Anthony M. Kennedy of the U.S. Supreme Court and Judge Raymond M. Kethledge of the U.S. Court of Appeals for the Sixth Circuit.
+Before joining Gibson Dunn, Matt clerked for Justice Anthony M. Kennedy of the U.S. Supreme Court and Judge Raymond M. Kethledge of the U.S. Court of Appeals for the Sixth Circuit.

-Mr. Gregory graduated summa cum laude from the University of Michigan Law School in 2014.
+Matt graduated summa cum laude from the University of Michigan Law School in 2014.
 While there, he served as an editor on the Michigan Law Review.
-Before entering law school, Mr. Gregory drove a forklift for a large retailer in Eugene, Oregon, and then owned and operated a small limousine and wine tour business in Portland, Oregon.
+Before entering law school, he drove a forklift for a large retailer in Eugene, Oregon, and then owned and operated a small limousine and wine tour business in Portland, Oregon.
 He received his bachelor’s degree from the University of Oregon in 2004.

 - Represented large mortgage lender in successful challenge to the Consumer Financial Protection Bureau’s attempt to impose more than $100 million in liability based on retroactive application of a flawed interpretation of the Real Estate Settlement Procedures Act.

 - Represented multiple companies in separation-of-powers challenges to the CFPB’s unconstitutional structure.

 - Represents major bank in litigation involving the Federal Deposit Insurance Corporation’s attempt to apply a new interpretation of deposit-insurance regulations retroactively.

 - Represents cigar manufacturer in pending constitutional and Administrative Procedure Act challenge to a 2016 rulemaking at the Food and Drug Administration that subjected virtually all tobacco products to the FDA’s regulatory authority.